diastasis recti: interventions and techniques

 Introduction

-Procedures for diastasis recti treatment are aimed at reconstructing linea alba, thus bringing the rectus muscles closer together.
+Surgeries aimed at treating diastasis recti are aimed at reconstructing linea alba thus bringing the rectus muscles closer together.

 Numerous approaches have been proposed in the various historical periods, considering not only the anatomical ideal but also the available instrumentation and technical possibilities of the time.

-Therefore, to classify the various techniques, it is necessary to describe them:
+Therefore, to classify the various reconstructions, it is necessary to describe them:

-1) the structural features (how the reconstruction is made and how it works)
+1) the structural features (how it is made and how the reconstruction works)

-2) the anatomical working plane (the layer where the surgery is performed)
+2) the anatomical working plane (the working layer where materials are placed)

 3) the access route (large or small external incisions)

 The patient must have a true understanding of the subject before deciding about a possible intervention.
-Therefore, it is important to be able to classify the various techniques by fully understanding their characteristics.
+Therefore, it is important to be able to classify the various types of interventions by fully understanding their characteristics.

-All current techniques for example rely on muscle approach sutures and reinforcement nets, but it is very different in the end result depending on where those sutures and nets are placed.
+All current techniques for example rely on muscle approach sutures and reinforcement mesh, but it is very different in the end result depending on where those sutures and nets are placed.

 Therefore, it is not enough to know whether there is or is not a net, we need to know exactly in which layer of the abdominal part it will be placed with its advantages or not.